 In the Northern hemisphere of planet Earth, Lammas or Lughnasadh is generally celebrated on August 1 and marks the halfway point between the Summer Solstice and the Fall Equinox.
 Lammas comes from the Old English word for Lughnasadh, which is the Gaelic word for the grain festival which marks the beginning of the harvest season.
-It is the first of the harvest festivals, with Mabon and Samhain to follow in six week increments.
-This harvest festival has historically been observed in Scotland, Ireland and the Isle of Man.
+It is the first of the harvest festivals, with Mabon/Autumn Equinox and Samhain to follow in six week increments.
+Lammas is the first harvest of grain.
+Mabon or the Autumnal Equinox is the second harvest of fruit and Samhain is the third harvest of nuts and berries.
+Lammas, which derives from “loaf mass,” has historically been observed in Scotland, Ireland and the Isle of Man.
 Lammas is also known as August Eve, the Feast of Bread, the First Harvest and of course Lughnasadh.

 Lughnasadh is named for Lugh, the Celtic god of light, but honors Lugh’s foster mother, Tailtiu.
 It is believed that Tailtiu cleared the lands of Ireland to make way for the planting of crops but then died of exhaustion.
 Some also believe that Lughnasadh is a festival celebrating Lugh’s wedding feast.
 Regardless, Lughnasadh traditionally incorporated large gatherings, spiritual ceremonies and customs, great feasts, athletic contests, matchmaking and rituals like pilgrimages up tall mountains and hilltops and visiting holy wells and sacred springs.

 Colors: yellow, gold, orange + green

 Plants: hollyhocks, heather, acacia, sunflowers, calendula, myrtle, meadowsweet, corn and corn stalks, wheat, oak leaves, barley, rye and acorns.